musicnark/mcn-bike-reviews-search/docs/audience.md

 Primary:
 - Editorial staff with basic technical literacy
-- Researchers working with structured review data
+- Developers extending/re-implementing the query engine

 Secondary:
-- Developers extending/re-implementing the query engine
 - Technical authors interested in editorial tooling

 Not intended for: